FE8Dev/FE8RProject/FE8_arsenals.md

 ## *Light*

 A tome with a cooldown that allows Tethys to perform another action after using it.
+Uses MAG and LCK for damage.

 ## Monster